coding24seven/filter-youtube-videos/README.md

-# Hide Watched YouTube Videos
+# Filter YouTube Videos

-A lightweight browser extension that automatically hides watched YouTube videos from channel pages (@channelname), keeping your YouTube channel feeds fresh and uncluttered.
+A lightweight browser extension that automatically filters YouTube videos from channel pages (@channelname), keeping your YouTube channel feeds fresh and uncluttered.

 ## Features
-- Hides videos marked as "watched" on YouTube channel pages.
+- Filters out videos marked as "watched" on YouTube channel pages.
 - Works on pages with URLs containing @channelname.
 - Simple, fast, and no configuration needed.